lilpaf/BasketballLeague/README.md

 5. Show the highlight match (Most points scored on a single match by both teams)

 Important notes:

-•	You can use UI components of your choice
+- You can use UI components of your choice.
-•	All the database queries should be in a form of SQL Server stored procedures returning the result.
+-	All the database queries should be in a form of SQL Server stored procedures returning the result.
-•	Stored procedures themselves can be triggered via Entity Framework or other ORM of choice.
+-	Stored procedures themselves can be triggered via Entity Framework or other ORM of choice.